jvm1205/pkr-web-app-ion/README.md

-# pkr-web-app-ion
+# packer
-packer code for web app
+Repo to hold packer templates to build customized AMIs for DevOps project